PixxieBot/docs/docs/features/make-a-sentence.md

 Before you start, there are a few requirements:

-* Create a dedicated channel where your members will write their sentences.
+- Create a dedicated channel where your members will write their sentences.
 This channel cannot be used for anything else.
 You can name the channel whatever you want.
-* Decide where you want the finished sentences to be published.
+- Decide where you want the finished sentences to be published.
 This can be anywhere (some common choices are in general chat, or in another dedicated channel so they can all be found again easily, or in the sentence-writing channel itself).
-* Check PixxieBot [has the correct permissions](../setup/setting-up-the-bot/granting-permissions.md#required-text-channel-permissions) in those channels.
+- Check PixxieBot [has the correct permissions](../setup/setting-up-the-bot/granting-permissions.md#required-text-channel-permissions) in those channels.

 ### 2. Setting up the Make A Sentence game

 1. Run the `/makeasentence setup` command in any channel where PixxieBot has permissions.
-2. PixxieBot will ask for the arguments `writing` & `finished`.
+2. PixxieBot will ask for the options `writing` & `finished`.
 3. Mention the channel you want users to form the sentence in `writing` and Mention the channel where you want PixxieBot to post finished sentences in `finished`
 4. The setup is complete.
 PixxieBot will post a confirmation message in the setup channel with the links to the two channels you chose.
-PixxieBot will also post explainers for your members in each channel.&#x20;
+PixxieBot will also post explainers for your members in each channel.

 ## Deleting or editing words

 You can delete a word or edit it, PixxieBot will post an embed showing the updated current sentence.

 ## Changing channels